 Your spiritual intentions can be totally uncomplicated and as easy as lighting a candle.
 Take a moment to be fully present, say a small chant, or meditate.
 Such a simple but powerful ritual to connect to nature and yourself.

 You can also try using specific candle colors based on their spiritual meanings.
 Candles are an essential element of every spiritual practitioner.
 They can be used in rituals, spiritual intentions, or spells to strengthen and spread magical energy.

 If you’re feeling a bit EXTRA, why not try crafting your own beeswax candle?
 You can find a kit with beeswax sheets to keep it simple!

 Collect Snow For Your Moon Water

-If you’re able, adding snow to your Moon Water in February really helps to add a bit more of the spiritual intentions listed above into your water.
+If you’re able, adding snow to your Moon Water in February really helps add a bit of *oomph* to your water.
 Take a moment to meditate quietly with the container of water.
 Placing both hands on the container, imagine your goals and intentions flowing into the water.
 Use your Moon Water to help your ambitious plans come to fruition.

 Try adding your Moon Water to your clothes before a big interview (maybe even in the washing machine?) or dabbing it onto your vision board to strengthen your intentions.
-Check out this article on 50 Creative Ways To Use Moon Water for more ideas.
+Check out 50 Creative Ways To Use Moon Water for more ideas.